rmcrackan/Libation/Documentation/Docker.md

 ```

 ### Advanced Database Options
 The docker image supports an optional database mount location defined by `LIBATION_DB_DIR`.
 This allows the database to be mounted as read/write, while allowing the rest of the configuration files to be mounted as read only.
 This is specifically useful if running in Kubernetes where you can use Configmaps and Secrets to define the configuration.
-The image will attempt to load the database first from `LIBATION_DB_DIR`, then from `LIBATION_CONFIG_DIR`, and finally it will try to create a new database in `LIBATION_CONFIG_DIR`.
+If the `LIBATION_DB_DIR` is mounted, it will be used, otherwise it will look for the database in `LIBATION_CONFIG_DIR`.
+If it does not find the database in the expected location, it will attempt to make an empty database there.